JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ```
 {kotlin-runnable="true"}

 Sequences may reduce the amount of steps that is needed to perform some filtering operation.
-See the [sequence processing example](https://kotlinlang.org/docs/sequences.html#sequence-processing-example).
+See the [sequence processing example](sequences.md#sequence-processing-example).

-## Some examples of differences

-### Remove elements from a list
+## Removal of elements from a list

 In Java, the [`remove()`](https://docs.oracle.com/javase/7/docs/api/java/util/List.html#remove(int)) function accepts an index of an element to remove.
 It might be easy to mix up when operating with collections of integers.
 To remove the element, use the `Integer.valueOf()` function as the argument for `remove()` function:

 ```java
 // Java